martinatidg/citi/README.md

 -- timefrmae: this value always set 1.
 It is for a feature of future versions.
 -- batchsize: this value always set 1.
 It is for a feature of future versions.

-4. How to run it
+3. How to run:
+Copy or move the four files below in the same directory:
+ -  simulator-0.1.0.jar
+ -  settings.properties
+ -  runSimulator.bat
+ -  runSimulator.sh

-Fow windows, run runSimulator.bat or double click it.
+For windows, run runSimulator.bat or double click it.
 For Unix/Linux, run runSimulator.sh